Itential Frequently Asked Questions

 What are the requirements and configurations needed in the ServiceNow Platform?

-• Network connectivity must be available from the ServiceNow instance to the Itential platform (direct or using MID servers) and access for the https protocol must be allowed.
+• Network connectivity must be available from the ServiceNow instance to the Itential Platform (direct or using MID servers) and access for the https protocol must be allowed.

 • Accounts for admin and user roles must be created in ServiceNow (see documentation).

-For customers who want to run Itential automations from within a ServiceNow Flow, they can use the Itential Actions, that are published as part of the ServiceNow App, and utilize them in Flow Designer.
+For customers who want to run Itential workflows from within a ServiceNow Flow, they can use the Itential Actions, that are published as part of the ServiceNow App, and utilize them in Flow Designer.
 Once the app is installed, there are also example Itential Flows that show how to utilize Itential Actions.

 Can ServiceNow users create network automations?